Alama Ieremia: International career

 Ieremia began playing international rugby in 1992 for the national side Western Samoa.
 He made his debut on 13 June at Apia Park against Tonga, with Western Samoa winning 22–17.
 He earned 5 caps for Western Samoa, his last coming against the All Blacks at Eden Park on 31 July 1993, New Zealand winning 35–13, with the match being the first official international between the two countries.

 With the lack of eligibility regulations in rugby before the professional era, Ieremia haven proven himself at Super Rugby level, was selected for the All Blacks in 1994.
 Ieremia's promotion to the All Blacks was rapid, due to the shock 2–0 series loss to France in June 1994.
 He was subsequently introduced for the three tests against the Springboks, playing at second five eighth with Frank Bunce, another who had been blooded by Samoa at test level, outside him at centre.

 Ieremia was named in the All Blacks squad for the 1995 Rugby World Cup, but played only the pool match against Japan, where he also scored his first ever international try.
 For most of 1995 and 1996 the All Blacks' preference was for Walter Little as Bunce's partner and it was only an injury to Little that gave Ieremia his first extensive run as a regular test selection in 1997.
 An injury sustained during the 1998 Super 12 ruled him out of All Black selection that year, but he returned in 1999, and for the first part of the international season, he was used mainly at centre but for the bulk of the 1999 Rugby World Cup later in the year he was back at second five.

-In 2000 he was again an All Black first choice, mainly again as a centre.
-Ieremia, a cheerful, articulate personality, was a strong, incisive runner and at 1.87m and 100 kg an imposing and powerful defender.
-He also had well developed skills and a solid boot.
-At his best, and when free from injury, he was one of the most consistently successful midfielders New Zealand rugby has had.
+In 2000, he was again an All Black first choice, primarily as a centre.

 When he left New Zealand rugby at the end of the 2000 season to take up an overseas contract, Ieremia had played 40 matches for the All Blacks, including 30 tests.

 Ieremia also represented Western Samoa at the 1993 Rugby World Cup Sevens and New Zealand at the 1997 Rugby World Cup Sevens.